• Products

 • About Us

-In 1961, the Beatles drove 10 hours through a snowstorm for a 15-song audition at Decca records.
+In 1961, the Beatles drove 10 hours through a snowstorm for a 15-song audition at Decca Records.
 The Decca team thought the Beatles were good but decided to sign a local group instead.
 One Decca executive allegedly told the Beatles manager, “Guitar groups are on their way out.”
 Decca’s decision is known as one of the music industry’s greatest mistakes.
 Similarly, we can make the mistake of letting great prospects slip through our fingers.
 Avoiding that mistake involves recognizing prospecting opportunities when they present themselves or learning how to create them.
-Let’s discuss some tips from Oechsli to turn conversations into prospecting opportunities.
+Let’s discuss some tips from Oechsli for turning conversations into prospecting opportunities.

 First, How to Respond to Impromptu Conversations